-Miriam has been a Marie Curie Postdoctoral Research Fellow at the San Sebastian node.
+Dr. Miriam Kyselo has been a Marie Curie Postdoctoral Research Fellow at the San Sebastian node.
+She is now at the TU Berlin where she is leading the “Inter-Self Lab”, an interdisciplinary research group investigating embodied selfhood and social cognition.

-In her work she is taking an enactive and systemic stance on cognitive science, aiming to shed light on the concepts of self and body and their interrelation to sociality.
-She explores implications of an enactive approach to self for understanding psychopathology, life with bodily impairment and dance.
+In her work she is taking an enactive and system theoretic stance on cognitive science, aiming to shed light on the concepts of self and body and their interrelation to sociality.
+She is also interested in psychopathology, life with bodily impairment and relationship dynamics.

 - Philosophy of cognitive science (in particular embodied, enactive, extended approaches to cognition)